bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders-with-inverse-autoregressive-flows.rst

 I was super excited because conceptually it's so beautiful!
 Using the exact same VAE that we all know and love, you can improve its performance just by transforming the posterior and removing the big perceived limitation: diagonal Gaussians.
-Unfortunately, normalizing flows with IAF transforms is not silver bullet and the improvements I saw were pretty mediocre (if you think otherwise please let me know).
+Unfortunately, normalizing flows with IAF transforms are no silver bullet and the improvements I saw were pretty small (if you know otherwise please let me know!).
-Despite this, I still really like the idea, at least theoretically because I think it really shows some creativity to use the *inverse* of an autoregressive flow, in addition, the whole concept of a normalizing flow.
+Despite this, I still really like the idea, at least theoretically, because I think it really shows some creativity to use the *inverse* of an autoregressive flow in addition to the whole concept of a normalizing flow.
 Who knew transforming probability distributions would be useful?
 Anyways, I learned lots of really interesting things working on this and you can expect more in the new year!
 Happy Holidays!